astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 \end{bmatrix}
 ```
 The observer in the rest frame of the pion watches the decay take place.
-The $x$-direction is defined as the direction that one of the dautgher photons
+The $x$-direction is defined as the direction that one of the daughter photons
 takes.
 The second photon travels in some unknown direction.
 The observer in
 the rest frame of the pion measures a momentum 4-vector of the two photons as:
 ```{math}